An application fee of US$75 is required. Paid by credit card within your online application.

 Excerpt from Chinese Institution, in Both Chinese and English

-- Do any of the elective tracks within the Duke MEM program appear to fit your needs?
+- Does any elective track within the Duke MEM program fit your needs?
 If so, which one and why?
 If not, and understanding you are free to change your mind later, list 3-4 electives within or outside MEM and how they will help you meet your career goals.

 Work experience is not required for the campus program, but current undergraduates can focus on any internship experience.